2-step garage: Characteristics

 Instrumentation usually includes keyboards, synthesizers, and drum machines.
 Other instruments are added to expand the musical palette, often in the form of acoustic recordings, which may be sampled.
 The primary synth basslines used in 2-step are similar to those in the style's progenitors such as UK garage, drum and bass, and jungle.
 Influences from funk and soul can also be heard.
-Vocals in 2-step garage are usually female, and similar in style to those prevalent in house music and contemporary R&B. Some 2-step producers also process and cut up elements of a cappella vocals and use it as an element of the track.
+Vocals in 2-step garage are usually female (similar in style to those prevalent in house music and contemporary R&B), although male vocals in 2-step became just as prevalent.
+Some 2-step producers also process and cut up elements of a cappella vocals and use it as an element of the track.
 Much like other genres derived from UK garage, MCs are often featured, particularly in a live context, with a vocal style reminiscent of old school jungle.

-Influences from hip hop and drum and bass, particularly the techstep subgenre have also been noted by critics.
+Influences from hip hop and drum and bass, particularly as a reaction to the "melody-and-vocal-devoid bombast" of the techstep subgenre, have been noted by critics.
 The fact that the scene had a significantly different atmosphere to those that surrounded precursors with less aggression at live events was also noted by some critics.

 History

 Early years

 2-step rose to prominence as a genre on jungle and garage-based pirate radio stations in London as an evolution of, and perhaps reaction to developments in contemporary genres such as speed garage, with early 2-step shows often airing at "mellow moments in the weekend" such as Saturday morning or Sunday afternoon.
-DJs would mix UK garage productions with those of American house and US garage producers such as Masters at Work and Todd Edwards, pitching up the imports to around 130bpm to aid beatmatching.
+DJs would mix UK garage productions with those of American house and US garage producers such as Masters at Work and Todd Edwards, pitching up the imports to around 130 BPM to aid beatmatching.
 DJs favoured the instrumental (or 'dub') versions of these tracks, because it was possible to play these versions faster without the vocal element of the track sounding odd.
 The sound of these pitched-up, imported records was quickly imitated by UK producers in their own music.

 Growing popularity

 As the popularity of the sound spread, nights dedicated to it began to crop up, especially in London and Southampton.
 Label owner and dubstep musician Steve Goodman commented on the Hyperdub website on the debut of Forward>>, a highly influential nightclub in 2-step and later derivatives of the "UK hardcore continuum" – a phrase coined by Goodman to sum up the constant evolution in the hardcore/jungle/garage sound, and later adopted by other writers documenting the scene, such as Martin Clark.
-Arguably one of the earliest examples of a 2-step track is the 1997 Kelly G remix of "Never Gonna Let You Go" by Tina Moore, which was a No. 7 hit on the UK Singles Chart.
-Other notable 2-step hits released in 1997 include "Destiny" by Dem 2 and "The Theme" by the Dreem Teem.
+Arguably one of the earliest examples of a 2-step track is the 1997 Kelly G remix of the 1995 song "Never Gonna Let You Go" by Tina Moore.
+Upon its release as a single in the UK in 1997, it reached No. 7 on the UK Singles Chart.
+Other notable 2-step hits released in 1997 include "Destiny" by Dem 2, "My Desire (Dreem Teem Remix)" by Amira and "The Theme" by the Dreem Teem.